NeamulIslamFahim/NeamulIslamFahim/README.md

 <p align="justify">
 I am student of Computer Science and Engineering (CSE) in United International University.
 I like to do coding and problem solving.</br>
-I have done projects on desktop application, web designing.
 I have done some projects on C, Java, Graphical User Interface (GUI).</br>Besides, I have also done projects on web designing.
 And I am doing freelancing since 1 year.
 My future plan is on Machine Learning.
 </p>